Singular open book structures from real mappings: Milnor's method and open book structures

-\begin{remark} In \cite[Theorem 1.3]{PS} the authors state that if $\Sing \psi \subset V$ and if Thom's condition holds along V, then there is an empty tube fibration like (\ref{eq:emptytube}) and a Milnor fibration out of this tube, which are equivalent.
+\begin{remark} In \cite[Theorem 1.3]{PS} the authors state that if $\Sing \psi \subset V$ and if Thom's condition holds along V, then there is an empty tube fibration like (\ref{eq:emptytube}) which blows out to a Milnor fibration on the sphere.
 As the authors remark themselves \cite[p.
-488 and 492]{PS}, this is another re-formulation of Milnor's results which follows from Milnor's method revisited above.
-There are the following differences: 1). their hypothesis of Thom regularity implies our condition $\overline{M(\psi)\m V} \cap V = \{ 0\}$ whereas the converse is presumably not true (see below \S \ref{ss:thom} for a discussion of this relation and Example \ref{e:thom}), and 2).
-We single out the nice behaviour near the link (hence \textit{inside} the tube) which produces an ``open book'' structure near the link $K$.
+488 and 492]{PS}, this is a re-formulation of Milnor's results which follows from Milnor's method.
+There are the following differences with our Theorem \ref{t:milnor}: \begin{itemize} \item[(1).] the Thom regularity hypothesis of \cite[Theorem 1.3]{PS} implies our condition $\overline{M(\psi)\m V} \cap V = \{ 0\}$ whereas the converse is presumably not true in general (see below \S \ref{ss:thom} for a discussion of this relation and Example \ref{e:thom}). \item[(2).] \cite[Theorem 1.3]{PS} exploits only the fibration outside a tube.
+We here need the more refined fibration structure inside the tube, which is necessary for having an open book structure as in Definition \ref{d:booksing}. \end{itemize} \end{remark}

-Nevertheless, \cite[Theorem 1.3]{PS} is stated for a space $X$ with isolated singularity instead of $\bR^m$.
-However Milnor's original proof as employed in \textit{loc.cit.} does not work in such generality since Milnor's vector field built up with the position vector field of $\bR^N\supset X$ as ingredient is not necessarily tangent to $X$.
-Apparently the \textit{loc.cit.} use of local charts on $X\m \{ 0\}$ does not save the situation, since locally the vector field is not globally radial whereas the position vector field is globally defined but not tangent to $X$.
-See also \S \ref{ss:blow} above and the footnote to it, and see our Note \ref{n:singularspaceX} on how to work in a more general setting than in \cite{PS}. \end{remark}